-Samuel Kurtz is a Pembrokeshire County Councillor and the Welsh Conservative candidate for Carmarthen West and South Pembrokeshire in the upcoming Senedd elections.
+Samuel Kurtz is the Welsh Conservative Member of the Senedd for Carmarthen West and South Pembrokeshire.

-Born and raised on the family farm with self-catering holiday units in the heart of the Pembrokeshire Coast National Park, Sam is a Welsh speaker who attended local schools before achieving a BA Hons in Politics from the University of the West of England, Bristol.
+Born and raised on the family farm in the heart of the Pembrokeshire Coast National Park, Sam is a Welsh speaker who attended local Pembrokeshire schools before achieving a BA Hons in Politics from the University of the West of England, Bristol.

 Upon graduating, Sam returned to Pembrokeshire to work as a reporter and local journalist for the Pembrokeshire Herald and Western Telegraph before taking up a position within the office of the local Member of Parliament.